Cedarche/Cedarche/README.md

 More information about my projects is available at [tomcarruthers.com](https://tomcarruthers.com/).

-I'm currently looking for work as a Frontend/Full stack React/React Native/Node.js developer in London, so please don't hesistate to contact me - tomcarruthers96@gmail.com.
+I'm currently looking for work as a Frontend/Full stack React/React Native/Node.js developer in London, so please don't hesistate to contact me.